|Learn how to develop a plan for communication to raise awareness about community issues and your organization's accomplishments.|

 How do you develop a plan for communication?

-One way to look at planning for communication is as an eight-step process.
+Planning for communication is an eight-step process.
+The steps are:

 - Identify the purpose of your communication